November is Community Safety Month!

 New CSWO newsletter to raise awareness about safety and well-being initiatives

-CSWO is launching a new quarterly newsletter to keep residents updated on community safety initiatives, upcoming events and resources from both the City and its partners.
+CSWO launched a new quarterly newsletter to keep residents updated on community safety initiatives, upcoming events and resources from both the City and its partners.
 The newsletter is one of six awareness tactics outlined in the

 Hello Neighbour: A Guide to Safer Homes and Community